 In addition to the content information between two mashups, this similarity calculation method also takes into account the information of their component services.
 Each time when a developer selects some new services, the method improves its similarity measurement and gets a better picture or representation of the new mashup.
 The meta-path-based method to calculate mashup similarity is also efficient.
 If necessary, we can adopt some pruning strategies, that is, set some rules to reduce the size of candidate mashups, to further improve the efficiency of looking for neighbor mashups.

 Up to now, we have obtained the representations of m, each service in SS, and s in the same feature space based on the historical information.
 Then we can input them into the interaction layer and compress their interaction in this space into a dense vector, niMReq,s,SS.
+The vector is fed into a softmax layer to generate a prediction.

-A Hybrid model to incorporate different interaction modules
+A Hybrid model to incorporate different interactions

-The above two modules learn two forms of interactions among m, SS and s, based on their content information and historical information, respectively.
-Below, we propose a hybrid model that integrates these two modules to exploit multiple interactions.
+The above two models learn two forms of interactions among m, SS and s, based on their content information and historical information, respectively.
+Below, we propose a hybrid model that integrates these two models to exploit multiple interactions.
 Its architecture is shown in Figure 2.

-Our hybrid model consists of two underlying modules, an integration layer and an output layer.
-Each underlying module is constructed with the framework proposed in the section 3.
+Our hybrid model consists of two underlying interaction modules, an integration layer and an output layer.
+Composed of a feature extraction layer and an interaction layer, each underlying interaction module is indeed the model we proposed in the previous two subsections without output layer.
 It receives a kind of information and learns a unique kind of interaction among m, SS and s.
 Then, the integration layer incorporates all interactions learned from different underlying components with an MLP.
+The process can be expressed as iMReq,SS,s=MLPciMReq,SS,s⊕niMReq,SS,s.

-Finally, the output layer makes a prediction.
+Finally, the output layer makes a prediction based on the learned comprehensive interaction.

 Our hybrid model is extensible.
 If a new form of information is available, we can first add another underlying module to learn a new kind of interaction, and then integrate it into the original model to improve model performance.